Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure

-Therefore, the dynamics of the Universe predicted by this unified dark matter model is completely identical to a two-fluid $\Lambda$-WDM model of the universe, with warm dark matter (WDM) having a constant barotropic equation of state parameter `$\bar{\omega}$'.
+Feeding the the general form of $\rho_{eq}$ in the right side of above equation we retain the pressure term, $p_{eq}=\bar{\omega}\rho_{m}-\Lambda$, where $\rho_{m}=\rho_{eq}-\Lambda$.
+This means that, the dynamics of the Universe predicted by the unified dark matter model is identical to a two-fluid $\Lambda$-WDM model of the universe, with warm dark matter (WDM) having a constant barotropic equation of state parameter `$\bar{\omega}$'.
 Also, note that when $\bar{\omega}\approx0$, the model becomes identical to $\Lambda$CDM case \cite{Luongo:2014nld}.

-\textbf{v$\Lambda\mathbf{\bar{\omega}}$DM model:} With equilibrium description of the UDM fluid in hand, we will now further extend it by considering bulk viscous effect, and hence show that the resultant model leads to same dynamical evolution for the universe as predicted by the two fluid $\Lambda$vDM model investigated in the previous sections, with $\bar{\omega}=\omega_0$.
-For this, we will first define the local equilibrium state of the UDM fluid using $\rho_{eq}$ and $p_{eq}$ obtained in (\ref{F16}) and (\ref{F26}), and then model bulk viscosity in UDM as a deviation from this equilibrium state.
-In the presence of bulk viscosity, the Friedmann equations (\ref{F16}) and (\ref{F26}) gets modified into,